Saying Yes To The Things That Matter

 • “You can give this up and just go back to the way things were.”

 Something incredible happened as I continued saying ‘yes’ to opportunities.
 I kept meeting wonderful people doing extraordinary things.
-There were so many physicians that were using their talents to change the culture of medicine, help physicians through burnout and overwhelm, uplevel careers, and improve relationships.
+There were so many physicians who were using their talents to change the culture of medicine, help physicians through burnout and overwhelm, uplevel careers, and improve relationships.
 Other physicians created new products, wrote books, and went viral on TikTok.
 And each time I said ‘yes,’ I learned a new skill.
 Each time I leaned into the discomfort, I demonstrated to myself that I could do hard things.

 Some might look at my trajectory in my medical career and point out similarities.
 Early in my medical career, I was voting to be the best doctor and physician leader I could be.
-Those early career 'yeses' served an important purpose and I do not regret saying ‘yes’ to all of those opportunities.
+Those early career 'yeses' served an important purpose, and I do not regret saying ‘yes’ to all those opportunities.
 I learned so much about medicine, physician leadership, and myself, and that education helped me better understand what I truly want out of my medical career.
-I wouldn't trade that knowledge for anything.
+I wouldn’t trade that knowledge for anything.
 At a certain point, however, the prospect of physician leadership didn’t light me up in the same way.
 That is when I learned to say ‘no.’

 So I stopped saying 'yes' to the things that didn’t serve me any longer and started saying ‘yes’ to the new stuff that mattered.
 This is all just part of the process.
 Saying 'yes' is essential to exploring opportunities that interest you.
 Learning to say 'no' is equally important when deciding those activities no longer serve you.

-Each decision we make is a vote for who we want to be, and we cast each vote with a ‘yes.’
-When you choose to say ‘yes’ to every opportunity, the goal is to make sure that each ‘yes’ is taking you to your desired destination.
+Each decision we make is a vote for who we want to be, and we cast each vote with ‘yes.’
+When you choose to say ‘yes’ to every opportunity, the goal is to ensure that each ‘yes’ is taking you to your desired destination.
 The fun part about life is that you can be on your way to one goal, decide it doesn’t sound so great, and choose a new one.
-Maybe one day, all you want is to be a doctor, then you decide to pursue physician leadership, then you pivot to physician coaching.
+Maybe one day, all you want is to be a doctor, then you decide to pursue physician leadership, and then you pivot to physician coaching.
 Perhaps you choose to focus only on your medical career or a hobby outside of medicine.
 The point is that you choose your destiny with your ‘yes’ and with your time.
-Say ‘no’ to anything that pushes you further from your destination.
+Say 'no’ to anything that pushes you further from your destination.
 Say ‘yes’ to everything that gets you where you want to be.

 What are you saying 'yes' to?
 Are there committees, meetings, or mentorships that previously served you but no longer light you up?
-Have you considered saying 'no?'
+Have you considered saying 'no’?
 Are you struggling to determine what you want in life and what your legacy will be?
 Physician coaching might just be what you need to help you sort all of these things out and more.

 PS.
 I get a lot of inspiration from music lyrics.
 Many people use inspiring quotes (and I do too), but music really speaks to me.
-I hope you find inspiration in the songs too.
+I hope you find inspiration in the songs, too.

 Eminem - Lose Yourself (Official Video) (Explicit)